jhenigonsalves/github-backup-to-aws/README.md

   * One `.yml` template that runs a `pytest` `on: pull_request` to branch `master`.
   * One `.yml` template that runs a `terraform plan` `on: pull_request` to branch `master`.
   * One `.yml` template that runs a `terraform apply` `on: push` to branch `master`.

+# Stretch Goal

+1) Refactor your python functions int a class that implements the Factory Pattern.
+Take a look at this article about the Factory Pattern, might give you an insight: https://realpython.com/factory-method-python/

+1.1) Rewrite all your tests to comply with the new class created on 1)